Mazid-Zomader/CSE111-JAVA/README.md

 **Abdullah Al Mazid Zomader**

+# Run the class and test file simultaneously.
+Otherwise the codes will not work
 ## 📢Notice
-- Run the class and test file simultaneously.
-Otherwise the codes will not work
+With the end of the semester, the author is declaring the discontinuation of the update of this respiratory.
+30/09/2024

+***Thank you and happy coding!***